 The hot springs at Mammoth are different from others in the park.
 At Mammoth, water rises through limestone and becomes saturated with calcium carbonate along the way.
 When deposited at the surface, it transforms the constantly growing and changing travertine terraces.
 Some springs are grey and dry, some white, and others, hues of orange and red, colors indicative of the thermophiles which reside within.

 As we walked along a steamy stream of thermal run-off by the road-turned-trail, two mule deer peeked through the trees, then darted deeper into the forest.
-Our youngest daughter had to be coaxed up one hill, where we found the source of the stream, a spring which resembled Snuffleupagus in both color and shape.
+Our youngest daughter had to be coaxed up one hill, where we found the source of the stream, a spring that resembled Snuffleupagus in both color and shape.

-The excursion, was enough for the girls.
+The excursion was enough for the girls.
 My husband and son drove Yellowstone’s one open road deeper into the park in search of a more challenging trail to conquer and we went to the map room at the hotel where we read and played games.
 It was Super Bowl Sunday, so at 3 p.m. an employee entered the map room, unlocked the hotel’s one television, and found the game.

 No matter where I am, I never really watch the game.
 I sit near the game.
 I visit.
 I watch the commercials and the half-time show, but I don’t watch the game.